-Finding incremental ways in adding services that are missing has helped make models more responsive to population needs and not strained the existing system
+6. Finding incremental ways in adding services that are missing has helped make models more responsive to population needs and not strained the existing system

 Services that were previously not associated with primary care, such as mental health, but are crucial in being integrated to prevent expensive down the line conditions, need an alternative solution other than just scaling up staff.
 Digital innovations have been key in adding and streamlining services that have now been moved to primary care.
-India has a prevalence of approximately 10% of the population with only 0.30 psychiatrists available per 100,000 population.
-Between May and July 2002, only 3,800 psychiatrists existed compared to the 11,500 that were required to address the existing need.
-Within the PRIDE case study, lay-counsellors were able to https://health.gov/healthypeople/objectives-and-data/social-determinants-health
+India has a prevalence of approximately 10% of the population with only 0.30 psychiatrists available per 100,000 population7.
+Between May and July 2002, only 3,800 psychiatrists existed compared to the 11,500 that were required to address the existing need.8 Within the PRIDE case study, lay-counsellors were able to interact and provide counseling through tele-counselling through schools.
+Primary care prevention does not necessarily need to be provided through any facility, especially when it concerns prevention and maintenance of wellbeing.
+Schools are a primary organization where primary healthcare can be disseminated within the community itself.
+Using PRIDE in schools, students were also able to access care through a game, termed POD adventures.
+This way they could manage on their own, reducing the burden of the available counsellors, and also providing flexibility and anonymity to many of the students.